tmpvar/weld/README.md

 - Standards compliant.
 No foreign concepts such as <%=foo%> or {{foo}}.
 - Promote portable code/markup by decoupling decision making from presentation.
-- Making both the code and markup more readable and maintainable.
+- Make both the code and markup more readable and maintainable.
 - Allow designers to write up sample markup and test styling without a developer.
 - Increase maintainability by developers with various skill sets.
 - Code reuse between node.js and the browser